Bay pipefish

-Pipefish can be relatively idle predators when it comes to hunting for their food.
+Pipefish can be relatively idle hunters.
 Bay pipefish typically like to be stationary and hide in seagrass and then lie in wait to corner their prey.
 Other pipefish typically like to slowly approach their prey, stalk, and snatch them.
 In either instance, pipefish demonstrate an important shared characteristic when it comes to hunting behaviors in that they require stealth and slow movement when catching prey.

-Because of their physiology of small, inefficient pectoral fins and dorsal fins they are sedentary predators.
+Because of their small, inefficient pectoral fins and dorsal fins they are sedentary predators.
 They like to wrap themselves around the stems of seagrass and mimic the leaves swaying with the current.
 Pipefish use their reduced caudal fin to keep themselves vertically upright against the seagrass.
-Once they detect their prey, they begin to slowly detach themselves from the grass and with stealth move toward their prey.
+Once they detect their prey, they begin to slowly detach themselves from the grass and stealthily approach it.
 As they reach the appropriate distance to attack, pipefish move into the free water range to reach their prey.
 It is also suspected that their feeding habitat is restricted to daylight times.